 Mark has been a member of the Board of Directors since August 2009.
-He received the precepts from Okumura-roshi in 2001.
+He received the precepts from Okumura Roshi in 2001.
 From 2001 to 2004, he served on the board of Stillpoint, a Soto Zen practice community in Pittsburgh, PA, where he was the leader of the gardening crew, a member of the outreach community, and webmaster.
 When he first joined the Sanshin board of directors, Mark focused on our communication and technology resources supporting the local and global Sanshin community.
 He served as board secretary from 2010 until elected president in 2017.
 Over his career, Mark has worked in many different fields, including photography, music, and media production.
 Since 2008, he has worked as a researcher of the human experience of using complex technology.

 Also representing clergy outside Sanshin's lineage

-Tōnen is the first to occupy the board seat created this year for clergy outside of Sanshin's lineage.
+Tōnen is the first to occupy the board seat created last year for clergy outside of Sanshin's lineage.
 Directors asked to serve in this role bring experience in running a dharma center, contacts with other teachers and centers around the country and the world, and their own years of practice and study.

 Tōnen is the resident priest emerita of Milwaukee Zen Center, retiring after having led the center for more than 12 years.
 She received ordination from Tōzen Akiyama in 1994, dharma transmission in 1999 and in 2000 performed the ceremony of zuise at Eiheiji and Sojiji, head temples of the Soto school in Japan.
 She trained in Japan at Shogoji, Hosshinji and Hokyoji, and holds the rank of nitokyoshi within the Japanese Soto system as well as a four-year assignment askokusaifukyoshi.